HectorRDB/dbgwas/README.md

        -nc-db          (1 arg) :    A list of Fasta files separated by comma containing annotations in a nucleotide alphabet format (e.g.: -nc-db path/to/file_1.fa,path/to/file_2.fa,etc).
 You can customize these files to work better with DBGWAS (see https://gitlab.com/leoisl/dbgwas/tree/master#customizing-annotation-databases).  [default '']
        -pt-db          (1 arg) :    A list of Fasta files separated by comma containing annotations in a protein alphabet format (e.g.: -pt-db path/to/file_1.fa,path/to/file_2.fa,etc).
 You can customize these files to work better with DBGWAS (see https://gitlab.com/leoisl/dbgwas/tree/master#customizing-annotation-databases).  [default '']
        -output         (1 arg) :    Path to the folder where the final and temporary files will be stored.  [default 'output']
        -SFF            (1 arg) :    Denotes the Significant Features Filter - the features (or patterns) selected to create a visualisation around them.
 Two arguments must be given to this parameter.
-The first (q or p) denotes if q-values or p-values must be used to control the FDR.
+The first (q or p) indicates whether q- or p-values are used to control the number of retained patterns.
 The second argument is a number.
 If it is a float number n, then only the features with q/p-value <=n are selected.
 If it is an integer n, then only the n first features are selected.
 Note that there is no space between these parameters, e.g. q100.
 Take a look at the output/step2/patterns.txt file to get a list of features ordered by q/p-value to better choose this parameter (re-run the tool with -skip2 in order to directly produce the visualisation of the features selected by your parameter).  [default 'q100']
        -nh             (1 arg) :    Denotes the neighbourhood to be considered around the significant unitigs.  [default '5'] -maf            (1 arg) :    Minor Allele Frequency Filter.  [default '0.01'] -phenoThreshold (1 arg) :    Phenotype threshold.
 Values <= than this are considered Phenotype 0, and > than this are considered Phenotype 1.
 Used only on the visualisation.  [default '0.0']